In this article, learn about:

-So what should you eat?
-Well for starters, while everyone has unique needs, foundational nutrition and lifestyle principles will always apply.
-One nutrition program may work well for one person and have the opposite effect in another who may play the very same position.
-You know the drill—that one athlete on Instagram had their PB season and looked ripped eating one way, so you followed their program and your energy tanked or your body comp may have even worsened.
-Yeah, we’ve heard that lot, which is why we work with you to help determine the best foods and fueling plan to support your sport, optimize your body composition, and reach your individual goals.
+Well for starters, while everyone has unique needs, there are foundational nutrition and lifestyle principles that will always apply to every athlete.
+One nutrition program may work well for one person but have the opposite effect on another person who plays the very same position.
+You know the scenario: That one athlete on Instagram had their PB season and looked ripped from eating one way, so you followed their program but your energy tanked, or your body comp may have even worsened.
+Yeah, we’ve heard that a lot.
+That’s why we work with you to help determine the best foods and fueling plan to support your sport, optimize your body composition, and reach your individual athletic goals.

 Finally, focus on timing.
-Keep pre-activity snacks not too high in fat to keep digestion humming along, and limit added and processed sugars to keep blood sugar steady for optimal mental and physical performance.
-Many of our athletes like overnight oats soaked in almond or macadamia nut milk (and add a scoop or 2 of collagen peptides).
+Make sure your pre-activity snacks are low in fat to keep your digestion humming along, and limit added and processed sugars to keep your blood sugar steady for optimal mental and physical performance.
+Many of our athletes enjoy overnight oats soaked in almond or macadamia nut milk (with an added scoop or 2 of collagen peptides).
 Post-game or practice, shoot to have a meal within an hour after your activity wraps up.
-If your training is intense enough to require a recovery shake, have your meal within 2 hours, and always make sure you’re rehydrating right.
-You can be eating the best food on the planet and it won’t matter if you’re dehydrated.
+If your training is intense enough to require a recovery shake, have your meal within 2 hours.
+Also, always make sure you’re rehydrating right.
+You can be eating the best food on the planet, but it won’t matter if you’re dehydrated.

 Some examples include scheduling regenerative activities such as restorative yoga, walks/time in nature, and meditation, along with setting your phone alarm to take mini breaks to belly breathe, write down something you’re grateful for, or even just let your mind wander to nurture creativity.
 The SportFuel team’s and our athletes’ most reliable stress-modulation and recovery system is the patented neuroacoustic system called NuCalm—check out Julie’s appearance on their Podcast.

-All-in-all, stress modulation, nutrition, and lifestyle play essential roles in promoting your mental and physical recovery process.
+All in all, stress modulation, nutrition, and lifestyle play essential roles in promoting your mental and physical recovery process.
 Experiment to find what is right for you, and if you’d like a customized plan, we are here to help!